 CyberGhost is a VPN company located in Romania, which is excellent news for all Internet users looking to improve their online security levels.
-Although Romania is a member of the EU, they’ve managed to keep their legal surroundings extremely VPN-friendly.
+Although Romania is a member of the EU, they have managed to keep their legal surroundings extremely VPN-friendly.
 The country refused to implement EU directives concerning mandatory data retention back in 2008 and then again in 2014.
 After this, their Constitutional Court also deemed the local data retention law unconstitutional, depowering it in its entirety.
 What all this means is that Romania is a country you definitely want handling your online safety.

 P2P File Sharing

 In order to run our favorite clients based on BitTorrent protocol (uTorrent, for example), we first have to make sure the company supports P2P transfer on its servers.
 Luckily for us, CyberGhost does allow torrenting, which gets our initial concern out of the way.

 On the topic of servers, CyberGhost currently operates 4,600 + servers scattered across 60+ countries.
 CyberGhost started out with a very modest number of servers, but its server network is growing on a monthly basis, which definitely puts it among the best VPNs on the market.

 Our next concern is whether this VPN can provide the optimal level of online security, protecting us from infringements of copyrights and similar claims.
 Especially in the US, copyright holders have created a pretty tight situation when it comes to sharing and downloading their content.

 CyberGhost uses military grade encryption, which is simply a more marketable way of saying it implements industry standard AES-256 cipher.
 The offer also includes auto data compression and HTTPS connection settings.

 The company also implements a combination of RSA-4096 and SHA-256.